AuroraWright/owocr/README.md

 # Acknowledgments

 This uses code from/references these projects:
-- Viola for working on the Google Lens implementation and helping with the pyobjc VisionKit code!
+- Viola for working on the Google Lens implementation (twice!) and helping with the pyobjc VisionKit code!
 - [google-lens-ocr](https://github.com/dimdenGD/chrome-lens-ocr) for additional Lens reverse engineering and the headers/URL parameters I currently use
 - @ronaldoussoren for helping with the pyobjc VisionKit code
 - [Manga OCR](https://github.com/kha-white/manga-ocr)